 about how to create a subscription disk, see Create a subscription disk.

-Note You can create cloud disks to work as data disks when creating an ECS instance.
-Those disks have the same billing method as that of the instance.
+Note You can also create disks from snapshots when you create an ECS instance.
+The disks have the same billing method as the instance.

-- Currently, you cannot merge multiple cloud disks.
-After cloud disks are created, they are independent from each other, and you cannot merge their space by formatting.
-We recommend that you determine the number and size before you create cloud disks.
+- You cannot merge multiple disks by formatting them because they are independent of each other.
+Therefore, we recommend that you determine the number and capacity of disks that you need before you create them.

 - Log on to the ECS console.

-- In the upper-right corner of the Disk List page, click Create Cloud Disk to go to the Create page.
+- In the upper-right corner of the Disks page, click Create Disk.

-Note If you want to attach the cloud disk to an ECS instance, they must be in the same zone of the same region.
+If you want to attach the disk to an ECS instance, the disk and the instance must reside within the same region and zone.